WHEN WAS THE LAST TIME YOU SAW SOMETHING BESIDES SEPTA UPSTAIRS AT 30TH STREET STATION?

 As you can imagine, this threw the commuting scene of Philadelphia into almost complete chaos.

-Here is where you will find the foreign equipment running:
+This where you would have found the foreign equipment running:

 New Jersey Transit - we only saw one complete train from them, stored on track 6 at